Open your hips for a better swing

 3. You want to limit pronation and supination of the foot/ankle and foot abduction and adduction, which is very important for effective joint realignment up the entire body.
 This also helps maintain proper muscle length and tension throughout the leg and hip.

-4. Hold the ankle at about a 90 degree angle which creates a slight lengthening pull on the triceps surea (or two major calf muscles – the soleus and gastrocnemius) via the achilles tendon.
-The gastrocnemius has two heads which attach to the lateral and medial femoral condyles and when lengthened in the Supine Groin Stretch which helps rotate your femur into a more neutral alignment and decreases tibial torsion.
+4. Hold the ankle at about a 90-degree angle, which creates a slight lengthening pull on the triceps surea (or two major calf muscles – the soleus and gastrocnemius) via the Achilles tendon.
+The gastrocnemius has two heads that attach to the lateral and medial femoral condyles and, when lengthened in the Supine Groin Stretch, helps rotate your femur into a more neutral alignment and decreases tibial torsion.

 5. Your arms should be at 45 degrees with your palms up.
 Relax your upper body and notice that your low back should begin to get flatter to the floor the longer you are in this position.
 BREATHE